razgarabedi/imagedropify/README.md

     *   Ensure PostgreSQL is running and accessible (firewall, `pg_hba.conf`).
     *   On CentOS, check SELinux logs (`ausearch -m avc -ts recent`) if Node.js can't connect to DB, or if Nginx can't connect to Node.js app on port 3000 (`httpd_can_network_connect`).
 *   **Upload Fails / Images Not Displaying (Error: "The requested resource isn't a valid image ... received text/html")**:
     *   Indicates Nginx is NOT serving the static image from `/uploads/`.
-Request is proxied to Next.js, which returns HTML (likely 404).
+The request is being proxied to Next.js, which returns HTML (likely a 404).
     *   **Primary Causes & Solutions:**
         1.  **PM2 Process Running as `root`**: If `ls -l` shows new files in `public/uploads/users/...` are owned by `root:root`, it means your PM2 process is running as `root`.
 This is incorrect and the most likely cause if file permissions seem to reset or be wrong for Nginx. **You MUST ensure PM2 is started and managed by your designated non-root `node_user` (see Step 8).** Correct the PM2 setup and then fix ownership of existing `public/uploads` (see Step 7).
         2.  **Ownership/Permissions for Nginx User (`www-data` or `nginx`)**: Nginx user must have read (`r`) on the image and execute (`x`) on ALL parent directories up to and including the image's directory.
-            *   **CRITICAL DIAGNOSTIC**: Immediately after a failed upload (when the thumbnail doesn't appear), SSH into your server.
+            *   **CRITICAL DIAGNOSTIC**: Immediately after an upload fails for `next/image` (when the PM2 logs show the "received text/html" error, and before restarting PM2): SSH into your server.
                 Identify the exact path of the newly uploaded image, e.g., `/var/www/imagedrop/public/uploads/users/<userId>/<folderName>/<image.png>`.
                 Check effective permissions for the Nginx user (replace `www-data` with `nginx` if on CentOS):
                 ```bash